stratumgs/stratum/docs/design.rst

 the clients, and the game engines.
 The web server handles requests from the browser, and it is what spawns new game engines, which run as separate processes on the host machine.
 The client server handles clients that are connected, and proxies the connections to those clients for the game engine.
-The clients are the autonomous players in the game.
+The clients remotely connect from a user's machine, and are the autonomous players in the game.

 Web Server